Net migration fell more sharply than initially estimated, figures show

 “Another uncertainty is that there is still no good method for taking into account EU and non-EU visa overstayers.”

-The revised figures and method update have been published ahead of the latest long-term international migration statistics in the year to June 2025, which will be released on November 27.
+The changes have been published ahead of the latest long-term international migration statistics in the year to June 2025, which will be released on November 27.